Emerald Light Series: The Next Big Deal in Luxe Lighting

 Ease of After-sales

-Emerald's selection of COB LEDs and aluminum extrusion is a win when it comes to energy efficiency.
-Less replacements = less waste.
-Less heat = less electricity.
-And longer-lasting service life translates to long-term value, both on the bottom line and for the planet.
+Emerald’s selection of COB LEDs and aluminum extrusion is a win for energy efficiency.
+Less replacements mean less waste, and less heat translates to lower electricity costs.
+It is a long-term investment for both the homeowner and the planet.

-In a market saturated with viral “lighting hacks” and fleeting aesthetic fads, the Emerald Series offers something harder to find: resonance.
-You don’t buy these pieces because they’re trending.
-You buy them because they quietly feel like the future of how homes should be lit.
+In a market of "lighting hacks," Emerald offers resonance.
+You don’t buy these pieces because they’re trending; you buy them because they feel like the future of how homes should be lit: timeless, understated, and functional.

 Let Grace Win Over Grandeur

-In a world of lighting filled with show-stoppers, Lafit's Emerald collection brings something softer: lighting that works without drawing attention.
-A collection for those who desire their materials, textures, and life moments to be the conversation, not the fixtures themselves.
+In a world filled with show-stoppers, Lafit's Emerald collection brings something softer.
+It’s for those who desire their life moments to be the conversation, not the fixtures themselves.
+It is the understated hero of contemporary interiors.

 Back to blog